t-ded/ASL-Recognition/README.md

 From the most superficial perspective, the run script provides 5 different options:
 1. `python run.py -col` or `python run.py --collect` - this starts the image collection process.
 2. `python run.py -show` or `python run.py --showcase` - this is a basic procedure that can be used to familiarize the user with the environment and its controls.
 It starts the real-time camera view as well as shows the Example images.
-The user can use the same controls as with other components (see section [Real-time Prediction](#real-time-prediction) below).
+The user can use the same controls as with other components (see section [Real-time Model Prediction](#real-time-model-prediction) below).
 No images are saved and no predictions are done during this procedure.
 This is also the default procedure that is run when only `python run.py` is given.
 3. `python run.py -prep` or `python run.py --preprocessing` - this starts the process for comparison of various preprocessing pipelines in real-time.
 4. `python run.py -tr` or `python run.py --train` - this command starts the training procedure.
 5. `python run.py -pred` or `python run.py --predict` - when this command is entered, the run script tries to find a pre-trained model and use it for real-time prediction.